enel-gdh-educational/katacoda-scenarios/version-control/web-repo-hosting/step1.md

 ![](./assets/create_new_repository_button.png)

-The repository name must be the concatenation of yours surname with "_" as delimiter
+The repository name must be the concatenation of yours surnames with "_" as delimiter.

 > Surname1: Bianchi, Surname2: Rossi -> Repository name: Bianchi_Rossi